Brian Anderson Player Props: Brewers vs. Mets

-The Milwaukee Brewers and Brian Anderson, who went 1-for-3 with an RBI last time out, battle Carlos Carrasco and the New York Mets at American Family Field, Monday at 2:10 PM ET.
+On Tuesday, Brian Anderson (on the back of going 2-for-3 with a home run and three RBI) and the Milwaukee Brewers face the New York Mets, whose starting pitcher will be Max Scherzer.
+First pitch is at 7:40 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Cubs.
+In his last game, he collected three RBI (going 2-for-3 with a home run) against the Mets.

 Brian Anderson Game Info & Props vs. the Mets